What is Digital Humanities?

 DH in Research and Practice

-Leveraging a wide range of techniques from neural networks to 3D-immersive realities, digital humanities projects at Yale bring innovative technologies to bear on long-standing historical and cultural questions.
+Leveraging a wide range of techniques from analyzing or generating materials with neural networks to immersing users in 3D virtual realities, digital humanities projects at Yale think creatively about the ways that digital materialities and methods introduce new engagements with long-standing historical and cultural questions.

 Begin with a Question